Skip to content

 • monitoring for alerts from the GPS communication units throughout the day

-• attending to the captured animal as soon as possible, preferably within one hour if an alert is received
+• attending to the captured animal as soon as possible, preferably within 1 hour if an alert is received

 • removing the catch alert drumline unit and hook each evening (or earlier in the day if sea conditions are forecast to become unsafe.